ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/powerbi/README.md

 ![Enter Synapse credentials](https://github.com/ayesha-kr/covid-one-click-deployment/blob/master/datasets/covid-19/definitive-healthcare/powerbi/images/data-source-credentials.png)

-Upon providing the credentails, Power BI will connect to SYnapse and show a database schema.
+Upon providing the credentails, Power BI will connect to Synapse and show a database schema.

 5. Select the tables to load the data from.
 In our case this is the **operationaldhc** table, you may choose any of the tables to load data from.
 After selecting the table click on **Load** button to load the data.